mcanlas/writings/linting-and-formatting.md

 Cons

-- Requires continuous integratin setup
+- Requires continuous integration setup
 - Requires a bot committer (or impersonating someone) with push access
 - Developers must pull down changes made by the bot in order to push up subsequent changes